 The Control Plane Migration Assistance tool helps you configure the new cluster OCP4 cluster that will be the destination for the applications that are being migrated from your existing OCP 3 cluster.
 This tool reduces the possibility for human error in the configuration process, matching when possible the existing settings in the source cluster.
 It also allows you to review the resources that will be applied to the new cluster.

-The Cluster Application Migration tool (CAM) migrates stateful and stateless applications from the source cluster on OCP 3 to a destination cluster running the latest OpenShift.
+Migration Toolkit for Containers tool (MTC) migrates stateful and stateless applications from the source cluster on OCP 3 to a destination cluster running the latest OpenShift.
 It also can migrate applications between OCP 4 clusters.
 It is installed on your destination cluster via an Operator.
 Through the rich user interface take advantage of the simplified, customizable workflows.
 Decide which applications to start with and which migration approach best fits each application and your needs.

 Red Hat Consulting can help simplify and accelerate the migration process for OpenShift customers.
 Request a free discovery session in the form below, where you’ll work with Red Hat Consulting to create a migration plan that fits your organization’s unique needs.